The River Tagus on the left and the large Praca Comercio on the right.

 Across the street from this park is this famous Carmo Restaurant.
 We had an excellent lunch here.

-This is the doorway to a retail mall in Barrio Alto.
+This is looking out through the doorway of a large retail mall in Barrio Alto.
+The street ahead is the Rua Garrett, a famous shopping area.

 Lots of retail here.
-Mall in the center, stores on both sides of the street for many blocks.
+Looking back to that retail mall in the center, with high-end stores on both sides of the street for many blocks.

-Another famous landmark two blocks away is the A Brasileira Bar.
+Another famous landmark two blocks up Rua Garrett is the A Brasileira Bar.

 Inside are lots of customers enjoying themselves.
 Even the sidewalk tables were full in spite of the rainy weather.